pasqualerossi/Born2BeRoot-Guide/README.md

 9. Now type `sudo reboot` in your Virtual Machine to reboot sudo
 10. Type `sudo /usr/local/bin/monitoring.sh` to execute your script as su (super user)
 11. Type `sudo crontab -u root -e` to open the crontab and add the rule
-12. Lastly at the end of the crontab, type the following `*/10 * * * * /usr/local/bin/monitoring.sh` this means that ever 10 mins, this script will show
+12. Lastly at the end of the crontab, type the following `*/10 * * * * /usr/local/bin/monitoring.sh` this means that every 10 mins, this script will show

 ## Part 7 - Signature.txt